FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 the free pages will be moved to the end of the file and the file will be shrunk (or "truncated") to remove them.

-If this value is zero, that means that pages which become free will not be deleted, instead we will keep track of them on the free page list.
+When a page becomes empty (aka "free"), there are a few options for what might happen, if auto vacuum is set to 0, the free list will be updated to include this new free page and nothing is deleted;
-If this value isn't zero, then it will be the page number of the "largest root page".
+if auto vacuum is not zero then the page is moved to the end and the file is truncated.
-We are going to cover pages explicitly and in detail after we make it through the header, so this is going to have to remain vague for right now.
-The other thing that this value not being zero indicates is that we will need something called a "pointer map pages", the first of which will always be page 2.
+Moving things around can get kind of messy so this value is used to keep track of the "largest root page" allowing SQLite to know where to look after things got moved around.

-For this value, we are going to wrap the value in our own enum, that will have 1 variant for right now.
+To parse this, we are going to wrap the value in our own enum which will have 1 variant for right now.
 This is going to come up again very soon, so don't put it entirely out of your mind.